 In a world where returns might not be as high as they were in the past, you can’t afford to let market timing, stock picking and performance chasing chip away at your returns.

-NUMBER THREE: If it sounds too good to be true, then it is too good to be true.
+Part 3: If it sounds too good to be true, then it is too good to be true.

 In some ways, you’ve just got to have street smarts.
 If you look around and CD’s are yielding one percent, and some sales guy is telling you about a variable annuity (or whatever) has a guaranteed return of 6%, you should know that there must be a serious catch.
 That guaranteed return isn’t guaranteed at all.